-Pompano tend to eat the same foods and share the same space with a variety of other species.
+Pompano tends to eat the same foods and share the same space with a variety of other species.
 You’ll likely catch whiting and drums with the exact same setup when you’re targeting pompano.
-If you’re not getting pompano but you’re catching other fish, cast out into deeper water or move to a different cut to try to mix it up.
+If you’re not catching pompano but you’re getting other fish, cast out into deeper water or move to a different cut to try to mix it up.

 If you’re going to go pompano fishing, you’ll want to have the right gear.
 Using the right stuff will not only increase your odds of success, but it’ll help you enjoy your time on the water even more.
 Here are our top picks for pompano fishing.

-For the most part, a good surf rod is all you need for pompano fishing.
+For the most part, a good surf rod is all you need to catch pompano.
 We do have a complete list of the best surf fishing rods, but here are our top picks for pompano.